Skip to content

 Datasets

-You select one via dataset_type and then add a matching top‑level section in the YAML file.
+Datasets define the geometry and gas properties of a simulation.
+Select one via dataset_type and add a matching top-level section in the YAML.

 Overview